Aadhitya-12007/MSP430-Codes/README.md

 # MSP430-Codes
-Bare Metal programming codes for TI MSP430G2553 coded using Texas Instruments Code Composer Studio
+Bare Metal programming codes for TI MSP430G2553 coded using Texas Instruments Code Composer Studio IDE

 I've also provided the HEX based output along with the Proteus project & Execution screenshot of these codes!